Félix Auger-Aliassime: Playing style

 Auger-Aliassime is an all-court tennis player.
-His favorite surface is clay.
 His favorite shot is the forehand, and his favorite tournament is the Rogers Cup, because it is played in his hometown of Montreal.
-Auger Aliassime also possesses a strong serve and moves well around the court.
+His most successful surface is indoor hardcourt, having won seven of his eight titles on it.
+Auger-Aliassime also possesses a strong serve and moves well around the court.
 He is able to generate power easily off both wings, but is sometimes prone to unforced errors.
-Additionally, Felix plays with high intensity at each point, which can wear down his opponents during long matches.
+Additionally, he plays with high intensity at each point, which can wear down his opponents during long matches.